Statistical topology of the streamlines of a two-dimensional flow

 There is a strong connection between the study of random flows and the study of magnetic fields in disordered materials.
 The zero-divergence condition present in both incompressible flows (due mass conservation) and magnetic fields (due to the absence of magnetic monopoles) means that the formal techniques used for one problem often also work for the other.
 In this context, the problem of identifying the trapped area in a magnetic field is closely related to certain variations of the Hall effect \cite{isichenko1992percolation,trugman1983localization,GORDEEV1994215}.
 Electrons moving in a disordered material tend to follow magnetic field lines.
 As magnetic bias is provided, more and more streamlines become open, leading to a non-zero net flow.
-Isichenko~\cite{isichenko1992percolation} studied the proportion of topologically open versus topologically closed streamlines in a biased magnetic field as a function of the order parameter $\gamma$, given by the ratio of the average field magnitude to the standard deviation.
+Isichenko~\cite{isichenko1992percolation} studied the proportion of topologically open versus topologically closed streamlines in a biased magnetic field as a function of the control parameter $\gamma = \mu/\sigma$, where $\mu$ is the magnitude of the mean field and $\sigma^2 = \sigma_x^2 + \sigma_y^2$ is the sum of the componentwise variances.
 According to \cite{isichenko1992percolation}, the critical point is $\gamma = 0$, and near this point the fraction $a$ of the area inside closed streamlines (the `trapped area') scales as $1 - a \propto \gamma^{4/7}$.
-The scaling exponent is related to the known exponents of percolation theory \cite{isichenko1992percolation, zhao1993electron, smirnov2001critical,KondevHuber2001, KondevHenley1995}.
+The scaling exponent $4/7$ for this un-trapped area is related to the critical exponents of percolation theory \cite{isichenko1992percolation, zhao1993electron, smirnov2001critical,KondevHuber2001, KondevHenley1995} through the relation $c=1/D_\mathrm{h}=\nu/(1+\nu)$, where $D_\mathrm{h}=1+1/\nu$ is the cluster-hull dimension and $\nu=4/3$ is is the correlation-length exponent, both known exactly in two dimensions.
 This analysis, however, leaves open the question of the scaling behavior of $a$ in other regimes, particularly including the biologically relevant near-ordered behavior where $\gamma \to \infty$.